kytan2992/cloudfront_static_tf/README.md

-**cloudfront_static_tf
-**Terraform code for creating static website with S3 bucket and using CloudFront
+Terraform code for creating static website with S3 bucket and using CloudFront